-H5.F Encourage the location of sidewalks along arterial and collector roadways.
+H5.F Encourage the location of sidewalks along arterials and collector roadways.

-In order to safely connect neighborhoods to schools, shopping, and other amenities, areas should be identified where sidewalks would significantly benefit the community.
-Programs can be developed which would improve existing arterial and collector roadways to accommodate sidewalks at priority locations.
+In order to safely connect neighborhoods to schools, shopping and other amenities, sidewalks must be installed along the arterials and collector streets that lead to those existing and future destinations.
+Programs should be developed to incrementally retrofit existing arterial and collector roadways, as well as require installation of sidewalks on major roadway and improvement projects.

 OBJECTIVE H.6.

 PROMOTE MIXED USES ALONG WITH PROXIMITY OF USES.